beartype/numerary/docs/notes.md

 * Splits [``SupportsRealImagAsMethod``][numerary.types.SupportsRealImagAsMethod] out of [``SupportsRealImag``][numerary.types.SupportsRealImag] and provides the [``real``][numerary.types.real] and [``imag``][numerary.types.imag] helper functions for better support of ``sympy.core.numbers`` primitives.
 * Renames ``SupportsNumeratorDenominatorProperties`` to [``SupportsNumeratorDenominator``][numerary.types.SupportsNumeratorDenominator] to mirror [``SupportsRealImag``][numerary.types.SupportsRealImag] and reflect that it captures the numeric tower interface.
+  ``SupportsNumeratorDenominatorProperties`` and ``SupportsNumeratorDenominatorPropertiesSCU`` are maintained as aliases for limited backward compatibility and will be removed in the next version.

 ## [0.1.1](https://github.com/posita/numerary/releases/tag/v0.1.1)